-DNS server hijack: The criminal directly reconfigures the server to direct all requesting users to the malicious website.
+DNS server hijacks: The criminal directly reconfigures the server to direct all requesting users to the malicious website.
 Once a fraudulent DNS entry is injected onto the DNS server, any IP request for the spoofed domain will result in the fake site.

 DNS cache poisoning via spam: The code for DNS cache poisoning is often found in URLs sent via spam emails.
 These emails attempt to frighten users into clicking on the supplied URL, which in turn infects their computer.
-Banner ads and images — both in emails and untrustworthy websites — can also direct users to this code.
+Banner ads and images — both in emails and on untrustworthy websites — can also direct users to this code.
 Once poisoned, your computer will take you to fake websites that are spoofed to look like the real thing.
 This is where the true threats are introduced to your devices.

 DNS spoofing poses several risks, each putting your devices and personal data in harm’s way.

 Malware infection is yet another common threat with DNS spoofing.
 With a spoof redirecting you, the destination could end up being a site infested with malicious downloads.
 Drive by downloads are an easy way to automate the infection of your system.
-Ultimately if you’re not using internet security, you’re exposed to risks like spyware, keyloggers or worms.
+Ultimately, if you’re not using internet security, you’re exposed to risks like spyware, keyloggers, or worms.

 Halted security updates can result from a DNS spoof.
 If spoofed sites include internet security providers, legitimate security updates will not be performed.
 As a result, your computer may be exposed to additional threats such as viruses or Trojans.

 Censorship is a risk that is actually commonplace in some parts of the world.
 For example, China uses modifications to the DNS to ensure all websites viewed within the country are approved.
-This nation-level block, dubbed the Great Firewall, is one example of how powerful DNS spoofing can be.
+This nation-level block, dubbed the “Great Firewall”, is one example of how powerful DNS spoofing can be.

 Specifically, eliminating DNS cache poisoning is difficult.
 Since cleaning an infected server does not rid a desktop or mobile device of the problem, the device will return to the spoofed site.
 Furthermore, clean desktops connecting to an infected server will be compromised again.